BurntSushi/globset/README.md

 Andy Lester, author of [ack](https://beyondgrep.com/), has published an excellent table comparing the features of ack, ag, git-grep, GNU grep and
 ripgrep: https://beyondgrep.com/feature-comparison/

+Note that ripgrep has grown a few significant new features recently that are not yet present in Andy's table.
+This includes, but is not limited to, configuration files, passthru, support for searching compressed files, multiline search and opt-in fancy regex support via PCRE2.

 ### Installation